dcharb78/polegato_mfp/README.md

-# Modular Factorization Pattern (MFP)
+# Modular Factorization Pattern (MFP) Implementation

-This repository contains an implementation of the Modular Factorization Pattern (MFP) as described in the accompanying PDF document.
+This repository contains a fixed implementation of the Modular Factorization Pattern (MFP) as described in the accompanying PDF document.
 The MFP is a novel approach to integer factorization based on decimal redistribution patterns.

 ## Overview